vitormicillo/filament-map-picker/README.md

 ## Introduction

-Map Picker is a custom field of Filament designed to simplify the process of selecting a location on a map and obtaining its geo-coordinates with the ease of having the Geoman plugin embedded in the map.
+Map Picker is a custom map toolbox for Filament that streamlines location selection and retrieves geo-coordinates effortlessly, seamlessly integrating the powerful Geoman plugin for enhanced mapping functionality.

 * Features include:
    * A Field for Filament-v3 with Leaflet Map Integration
    * Receive Real-time Coordinates Upon Marker Movement Completion
    * Tailor Controls and Marker Appearance to Your Preferences

 * Latest versions of PHP and Filament

 * Best practices applied:
   * [`README.md`][link-readme] (badges included)
   * [`LICENSE`][link-license]